Bjorn-J/MicroBlazeMemInit/README.md

 The initialization constants are implemented using defparam statements.
 The INITSTRING will need to be modified for other configurations, and should be verified by expanding the instance tree in ModelSim.

-In your tedt bench, where you would normally place defparam statements, add the line `include memInit.vh` (with back-tick).
+In your test bench, where you would normally place defparam statements, add the line `include memInit.vh` (with back-tick).